Administrivia Laconic Main

 Aloof Dark-Haired Girl: Natter magnet.

-Alpha Bitch: The trope describes an inherently horrible person.
+Alpha Bitch, Academic Alpha Bitch, Backstabbing the Alpha Bitch, Former Friend of Alpha Bitch, and Lovable Alpha Bitch: All of these describe an inherently horrible person.
 It's also not nice to call real life people bitches any more than Jerkasses or villains.

 Alternative Character Interpretation: Some tropes have a potential, but this one is basically asking for an Edit War and Conversation in the Main Page.